 Directory Services Markup Language (DSMLv2) v2.0 became a standard in 2001.
 DSMLv2 describes directory data and basic directory operations in XML format, so they can be carried in Simple Object Access Protocol (SOAP) messages.
 DSMLv2 further allows clients to batch multiple operations together in a single request, to be processed either in sequential order or in parallel.

 DS software provides support for DSMLv2 as a DSML gateway, which is a servlet that connects to any standard LDAPv3 directory.
 DSMLv2 opens basic directory services to SOAP-based web services and service oriented architectures.

-To set up DSMLv2 access, see Install a DSML Gateway.
+To set up DSMLv2 access, refer to Install a DSML gateway.

 DS software can expose directory data as JSON resources over HTTP to REST clients, providing easy access to directory data for developers who are not familiar with LDAP.
 RESTful access depends on a configuration that describes how the JSON representation maps to LDAP entries.

 Although client applications have no need to understand LDAP, the underlying implementation still uses the LDAP model for its operations.
 The mapping adds some overhead.

 Furthermore, depending on the configuration, individual JSON resources can require multiple LDAP operations.

 manager as a DN (of the manager’s entry).